ASSISTING CLIENTS IN JOINING THE ‘EMOTIONAL BANDWAGON’

 “I know the feeling is there, I just don’t want to feel it!”

 Invite clients to consider what happens if they eat food that is expired and/or bad for them.
 They will usually respond with “I feel horrible!
 I spend the next few hours in the restroom!”.
 I then ask them what would happen if we didn’t let nature take its course and didn’t allow our body to expel the bad food.
 “Well, I would get REALLY sick” or “There’s no way to stop that!
 It’s coming out whether I like it or not!”.

 I then have them sit back, close their eyes and think of one of their negative cognitions that we previously identified.
 I ask them to notice how their body reacts to simply thinking that thought.
 Nine out of ten times clients will respond with something like “Ugh, I get a pit in my stomach” or “My whole body just tensed up”.
 I then refer back to the expired food analogy, explaining that our body knows what is good versus bad for us, and if something is bad for us, our body wants it out!

 EMDR helps your body get rid of that expired/toxic thought and emotion.
 Then throughout processing, when they are working on particularly difficult emotional material, that becomes one of my go to interweaves- “Just breathe and let your body get that poison out”.
 Another interweave that I have found extremely helpful is “If you are feeling, you are healing”.

 It really can be difficult to invite people on this part of their healing journey!
 As one of my clients told me with humor after she had been successfully processing for a while, “This getting in touch with your emotions isn’t all it is cracked up to be!”

-Thanks, Elyse, for sharing these helpful strategies for convincing our EMDR clients that emotions can be felt, tolerated, and processed through for their healing.
-Contact Elyse at email@example.com for more information or consultation.
+Thanks, Elyse, for sharing these helpful strategies for assisting our EMDR clients to recognize that emotions can be felt, tolerated, and processed through for their healing.
+Contact Elyse at firstname.lastname@example.org for more information or consultation.